Dusty410/Dusty410/README.md

-Hey, I'm @Dusty410, currently a student learning Python, vb.net, SQL, C, and a little JS.
-PHP next semester.
-I know very little, but I'm very excited about the possibilities the future holds.
+I'm David, currently a student working towards an Associate's in Computer Information Systems and hoping to graduate Fall 2023.
+I've taken classes in Python, VB.net, SQL, and C, and this semester I'm taking C++, HTML, and PHP.
+This repository has some of my class projects and fun things I've done on the side.
+There's always more to learn!